StephanStock/SPOG/README.md

 parameterization: 'default'      # parametrization of derived paramers: default, default2 (as default but includes phase and mass loss), log, linear

-mode: 'classic'  # 'new': final parameters and uncertainties are sample quartiles [0.16, 0.5, 0.84] of weighted posterior (robust way and independent of binning!). 'classic': final parameters and uncertainties are weighted posterior modes (derived by spine interpolation) and uncertainty is calculated as in Stock et al. (2017).
+mode: 'new'  # 'new': final parameters and uncertainties are sample quartiles [0.16, 0.5, 0.84] of weighted posterior (recommended and robust way as it is independent of binning!). 'classic': final parameters and uncertainties are weighted posterior modes (derived by spline interpolation) and uncertainties are calculated as in Eq.
+11&12 of Stock et al., A&A 616, A33 (2018).
 This method may depend slightly on binning.
 This mode is only available in default parametrization.

 smooth: 1.0 #Default should be 1.
 Posteriors are smoothed using a gaussian filter.
 This parameters sets the standard deviation for the Gaussian kernel.
 In classic mode it may effect the derived posterior modes.